 Disclaimer: Pandas do not have a monopoly on alienation.
 Every type, depending on the context, has probably felt a minor twinge of persecution in their life.
-Unfortunately, that is also the primary reason why many individuals tend to mistype themselves as Pandas—somewhere, a Panda is reading this thinking, “wait, someone wants to be me?”
-The same things that can riddle a Panda with doubt—their “underdog” status, humble romanticism, and pragmatic idealism—turn non-Pandas green with temperament envy.
+Unfortunately, that’s also the primary reason why so many individuals tend to mistype themselves as Pandas—a thousand Pandas’ ears are ringing with the thought, “someone wants to be me?”
+The same things that can riddle a Panda with self-doubt—their underdog status, humble romanticism, and pragmatic idealism—can also turn non-Pandas green with temperament envy.

 Maybe I’ll share my life with somebody; maybe not… but the truth is, when I think back to my loneliest moments, there was usually somebody sitting there next to me.